Thank you for your interest. Application submissions will be open from January 1st, 2027 to January 31st, 2027.

 - complete continuing education requirements once CO training is complete in order stay current in the program.

-Applications will be accepted between August 1st and August 31st, 2023.
-A reminder announcement will be made to the NACSW Membership Google group in July.
+Applications will be accepted between January 1st, 2027 and January 31st, 2027..
+A reminder announcement will be made to the NACSW Membership Google group in April.

 The application submission is the first part of the screening process.
 After reviewing all applications, a group will be invited to complete a second part of the process which is to submit three videos.
 These videos should show teams working NW1/NW2 level trial appropriate hides that the applicant has set.
 These videos gives us a broader scope of the selected applicants’ knowledge and understanding of NACSW trials.
 More specifics on how this should be done will be provided at that time.
 From that group, we will invite a final group of up to 20 for the training.